rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 1. Select an unlinked symbol.
 2. Open the **Insert** menu.
 3. From the **Symbols** section, select the corresponding symbol from **CDS - Web Toolkit** (or **CDS - Native Toolkit**) to replace the selected symbol.
-4.Replace all unlinked symbols one-by-one until they’ve all been updated.
+4. Replace all unlinked symbols one-by-one until they’ve all been updated.

 <br/>
 <hr>